devleague/knex-shopping/README.md

     ```

     - Insert `req.body` data into db.
-        - If any required field is missing from request body, responds with `{ message: 'Must POST all product fields' }`.
+        - If any required field is missing from request body, responds with JSON `{ "message": "Must POST all product fields" }`.
         - If successful, respond with posted product from db.

 - `PUT - /products/:product_id`
     - Update an existing product.